Solana-MobileConnect/.github/profile/README.md

 # Solana MobileConnect

-For more information, visit the (project's website)[solana-mobileconnect.github.io].
+For more information, visit the [project's website](solana-mobileconnect.github.io).

 How to add it to my dApp?